andrea-ballatore/google-places-api-r/README.md

 Google Places Points of Interest (POIs) in the area, generating as many as sub-queries as needed.

+This script was developed for non-profit academic research in geographic data science.

 Input needed:

 * A Google Maps API key